lakshman6240/Jobs/README.md

   - Similar to the LinkedIn scraper, it accesses Naukri job listings and extracts relevant information.
   - Handles pagination to ensure all job listings are captured.

+- **Indeed Scraper**:
+  - Similar to the LinkedIn scraper, it accesses Indeed job listings and extracts relevant information.
+  - Handles pagination to ensure all job listings are captured.